 - Its documentation is exceptional, and it helps you to understand the models as well as how to use them properly.

 However, machine learning is still a highly complex and rapidly evolving field, and scikit-learn has a steep learning curve.
-That's why I created a scikit-learn video series (10 videos), which will help you to gain a thorough grasp of both machine learning fundamentals and the scikit-learn workflow.
+That's why I created a free scikit-learn course (4 hours), which will help you to gain a thorough grasp of both machine learning fundamentals and the scikit-learn workflow.
 The series doesn't presume any familiarity with machine learning or advanced mathematics.
-(You can find all of the code from the series on GitHub.)
+(You can find all of the code from the course on GitHub.)

 "Your videos are absolutely incredible.
 I have just completed the course on Machine Learning with Python and I can say I understood every single thing thanks to your excellent teaching style and skills." - Guillaume B